edespino/cloudberry-site/docs/sys-utilities/gpbackup.md

 $ gpbackup --dbname demo --include-schema twitter
 ```

-Backup all schemas and tables in the "demo" database, including global Cloudberry Database system objects and query statistics, and copy all backup files to the /home/gpadmin/backup directory:
+Backup all schemas and tables in the "demo" database, including global Apache Cloudberry system objects and query statistics, and copy all backup files to the /home/gpadmin/backup directory:

 ```
 $ gpbackup --dbname demo --with-stats --backup-dir /home/gpadmin/backup